sasparaprince/CURD-operation-node-js/README.md

 # CRUD_Application_Node
-In this project, we are going to create node CRUD application with express and mongodb.
+In this project, I have created a Node CRUD application with Express and Mongodb

 #### To Run this project Clone it and install modules using
 ```
 npm install
 ```

-Then Create config.env file and create PORT and MONGO_URI Variable and specify Value.
+Enter your mongoDB url in the connection.js file
-That's it.
 You are ready to go.
 To execute this project just type
 ```
 npm start
 ```

-Enjoy...!
+Enjoy...! 😉